nikolasburk/support-challenges-devendra/challenge-3/Solution.md

 ### Reply to user (in markdown):

-Hey @username, Prisma2's (Prisma Framework ) Lift supports extending the migration workflow with before and after hooks with custom script where we can handle such scenarions.
+Hey @username, Prisma2's (Prisma Framework) Lift supports extending the migration workflow with before and after hooks with custom script where we can handle such scenarios.

-The faeature however is still in developement and you can expect it very soon.
+The feature however is still in development and you can expect it very soon.

-Meanwhile We would like to suggest a workaround.
+Meanwhile we would like to suggest a workaround with following steps:

-Steps:
 1. Run `npx prisma2 dev`
 2. Add `firstName` and `lastName` as nullable fields in the `prisma/schema.prisma`